nrbns/Regen-v1/docs/OMNIBROWSER_MASTER_PLAN.md

 > **NEW:** Pillar 6 - Redix SuperCore (The Execution Engine)
 >
-> Redis is not just a database - it's the backend nervous system that makes OmniBrowser the world's first **real-time execution browser**.
+> Redis is not just a database - it's the backend nervous system that makes Regen the world's first **real-time execution browser**.
 >
 > See: `docs/REDIX_PILLAR_6.md` for full details.